openstack/openstack-manuals/doc/common-rst/support-compute.rst

 this issue, use one of these methods:

 #.
 Manual method
-    Gets the :file:`novarc` file from the project ZIP file, save existing credentials in case of override. and manually source the :file:`novarc` file.
+    Gets the :file:`novarc` file from the project ZIP file, saves existing credentials in case of override, and manually sources the :file:`novarc` file.

 #.
 Script method